Q&A: Frequently-asked questions and our answers

 Q10.
 Do you plan to do live concerts?

 A10.
 Not at this point, for two primary reasons.
 First, a live concert requires a great deal of planning and staffing that VGM Classics simply does not have.
 Although our company is not a NPO, it was setup in such a way that profit of the company goes toward the contributing musicians, and the copyright owners.
-We are a small company helped by game and classical music lovers and contributors, and we would like to keep it that way.
+We are a small independent company helped by game and classical music lovers and contributors, and we would like to keep it that way.
 Second, there is the issue of a performing license.
 Our records have been and will be produced lawfully according to the copyright act.
 However, live performance is different from making a record and requires several additional permissions and licenses from rightful copyright owners and other parties.
 The way in which this complicates matters militates against our planning any live concerts.

 Q11.
 Do you plan to make a CD featuring only one game title?
 Or do you also plan to make a CD focusing on a single composer?